Picture a Post-It Note: A blonde leading a blonde. Then remember… Romy and Michele’s High School Reunion

 But hark!
 The class nerd flies in to save the day and expose the truth.

-Making their 5th Avenue debut, Broadway star Cortney Wolfson and Disney star Stephanie Renee Wall costar as Romy White and Michele Weinberger.
+Making their 5th Avenue debut, Broadway star Cortney Wolfson and Disney star Stephanie Renee Wall costar as Romy and Michele.

 Wolfson’s Broadway credits include “Kinky Boots” (as Nicola), “The Addams Family,” and “Les Misérables” (First Revival).
 She also toured nationally with “The Addams Family” (as Wednesday), and “Legally Blonde” (as Serena and Brooke Wyndham).